UhhhWaitWhat/boilerplate/docs/Views.md

 #### DOM-Events
 Due to fact, that we do not insert the entirety of each view on each render, but use our own diffing algorithm, directly working with DOM-events becomes a little more tricky.
 If you attach new handlers on render you might attach them twice.
 Providing events to disattach them seemed needlessly complicated and inefficient, so instead each view provides you with an `attach(type, selector, handler)` function.
 You should provide the type of event (e.g. `click`) you want to bind to, a selector which matches all elements to handle, and a handler function.
 This handler function will then be called as you would expect, with `this` set to the emitting event and the event object passed as the first argument.
 Internally this works by attaching a handler to the `body` element and then letting events bubble, filtering out those matched by the selector and calling your handlers with the corresponding arguments.
+The bubbling parameter decides if an event should be triggered even if the matching element is between the source and the document.
+This defaults to true, and helps if you e.g. want to trigger click events on child elements as well.

+#### Example (`assets/js/index.js`)

+	var Page = require('./view/page');
+	var View = require('./view/view');

+	var page = new Page();
+	var view = new View('/route');

+	page.attach(view);
+	page.init();

 ### Diffing
-As I wrote before, rendered views are not simply inserted but run through a diffing algorithm against the current document.
+As stated above, rendered views are not simply inserted but run through a diffing algorithm against the current document.
 Normally you should not need to worry about this, but the code can be found in `assets/js/view/diff.js` in case you want (or need) to take a look.

 In addition, the basic algorithm is provided as its own documentation in `Diffing.md`